kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 To address the challenge, we should find and choose tooling to publish open-source Kyma documentation.
 Considering different options, take into account the following requirements:

-- user experience
+- user experience both for readers and contributors/writers
 - concise and user-friendly domain
 - intuitive linking
 - search feature
-- right-side navigation displaying the document's headers (to avoid a really, really long left-side navigation node)
+- right-side navigation displaying the document's headers (to avoid a long left-side navigation node)
 - analytics feature

 ### SAP Help Portal